alquintero/cs350-RARES-hardware/README.md

 # cs350-RARES-hardware
-This if for our hardware team.
+This is a design doc for our hardware team.